This page is under HEAVY construction and will get more globed onto it in the very near future.

 This is my reference for what I am doing to achieve energy independence, reduce my cost of living and reliance on energy from the utilities.

 Why Energy Independence is Important

-The cost of electricity is going up.
-There is no expectation that it will go back down, ever.
-I would lik to control this expense, especially because I like technology and the more devices I employ the higher my electric bill will become, so I think it would be better to get ahead of this rather than start turning off the things I enjoy.
+The cost of electricity is generally going up.
+In my lifetime, it has gone up year after year.
+Either by increased usage or the utility company raising their prices.
+I would like to control this expense, especially because I like technology and the more devices I employ the higher my electric bill will become, so I think it would be better to get ahead of this rather than start turning off the things I enjoy.